pubkey/rxdb/docs-src/replication-graphql.md

 #### .recieved$

-An `Observable` that emits each document that is recieved from the endpoint.
+An `Observable` that emits each document that is received from the endpoint.

 #### .send$